olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 ```

 The two scripts of interest are called `galaxy.py` and `generate_animation.py`.
-`galaxy.py` is the script that generates an HDF5 file using mpi4py and h5py, while `generate_animation.py` just creates a GIF of the results.
+The `galaxy.py` script generates an HDF5 file using mpi4py and h5py, while `generate_animation.py` just creates a GIF of the results.
 You will be dealing with `galaxy.py`.

 The goal of `galaxy.py` is to simulate an infalling galaxy made up of "particles" (stars) and a "nucleus" (the compact central region) colliding with a bigger host galaxy.
 This would require a lot of code for it to be the most accurate ("many body" problems in physics are complicated); however, we made some physical assumptions to simplify the problem so that it is less complicated but still results in a roughly accurate galactic event.
-Even with simplifying things down, this script does not run quickly when not using MPI, as the amount of stars you want to simulate over a given time period quickly slows things down -- we will be simulating 1000 stars and it takes about 10 minutes to for the script to complete on Ascent without using MPI.
+Even with simplifying things down, this script does not run quickly when not using MPI, as the amount of stars you want to simulate over a given time period quickly slows things down.
+We will be simulating 1000 stars and it takes about 10 minutes for the script to complete on Ascent without using MPI, while completing in about 1.5 minutes when using 8 MPI tasks.

-In this challenge, you will be using 8 MPI tasks to help speed the computations up by splitting up the stars across your MPI tasks (each MPI task will only simulate a subset of the total number of particles).
+In this challenge, you will be using 8 MPI tasks to help speed up the computations by splitting up the particles across your MPI tasks (each MPI task will only simulate a subset of the total number of particles).
 The tasks will then write their subset of the data in parallel to an HDF5 file that will hold the entire final dataset.

 Luckily all the physics related stuff is done for you and all you have to worry about is changing a few h5py lines for the code to perform properly.